CS126SP20/final-project-ckesan2/DEVELOPMENT.md

     - Still need to add an item to the game
     - Still need to add background music

-- **4/26/2020** Made my background pictures less blurry.
-Added comments to my files.
+- **4/26/2020** Added comments to my files.
 I also replaced some of my magic numbers and adjusted how I obtain my circle radius.
 Made a getter in the Circle class.
     - Still need to add an item to the game